 Sleep Number mattresses come with a 100-night sleep trial (read the fine print for exclusions).

-Sleep Number’s popular p-5 model (for a full review of this mattress, click here.)
+Sleep Number’s popular p-5 model (see a full review of the p-5 mattress)

 Tuft & Needle: